 Generally speaking, an R-Factor greater than 1 is considered bad.

 See the table below for Florida’s R-Factor over the course of the past few months.

-Here is a look at the number of tests that have been conducted across the state since mid-March.
+Local and state leaders have touted robust testing in the state of Florida.
+Here is a look at the number of tests that have been conducted across the state recently.

 For a look at the number of reported cases in each county across Florida, take a look at the map below.